 Once you have created your app and launched it, little by little you will be acquiring new users and you will have the feeling that everything is done, but unfortunately, it is not so simple.
-Now you have to think about how to retain those users.
+Now you have to think about methods for increasing all retention and engagement, and how to retain those users.
 A big challenge!

 Retention consists of the ability of an app, service, or project to retain the maximum possible time to its clients or users by offering a relevant value.